tdilauro/Simplified-wiki/User-Profile-Management-Protocol.md

 ## `links`

-The `links` key is reserved as a name for a set of hypermedia links.
-The format of the `links` section is currently undefined.
+The `links` key is reserved as a place to put hypermedia links.
+The format of the value associated with `links` is currently undefined.

 ## Example